TSEyifei/tseyifeizhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Yifei Zhang, a Ph.D. candidate in Economics at Toulouse School of Economics (TSE), and my Ph.D. advisor is Professor Ulrich Hege.
+I am also a visiting PhD student at Yale University.

 I am currently on the job market in both ASSA 2022 (Boston) and European Job Market 2021 (Barcelona).